shopware/docs/products/extensions/b2b-suite/guides/core/dependency-injection.md

 Every macro layer of every component defines its own dependencies.
 That way, you require the utmost components you want to use, and every other dependency is injected automatically.

-For example, this code will enable the contact component of your plugin.
+For example, this code will enable the Employee component of your plugin.

 ```php
 <?php declare(strict_types=1);